Interstate 95 in Massachusetts: Add-A-Lane project

-During the initial construction of I-95, a provision had already been made for a fourth lane within the widely spaced median along the 1.5 mi length of I-95 running from just north of the US 1 interchange in Dedham northwestward to the Route 109 interchange, and this will finally be used for the Add-A-Lane project.
+During the initial construction of I-95, a provision had already been made for a fourth lane within the widely spaced median along the 1.5 mi length of I-95 running from just north of the US 1 interchange in Dedham northwestward to the Route 109 interchange, and this would finally be used for the Add-A-Lane project.

 Construction on phase 1 was officially completed in October 2009.
 Construction of phase 2 of the project began in mid-2006.
 This phase of the project consisted of the replacement of the US 1 and Route 1A bridges over I-95 in Dedham along with the road widening between exits 27, 29A, and 29B (old exits 13, 15A, and 15B).
 Construction of four sound barriers between the US 1 and I-93 interchanges were also included.
 This phase was completed in early 2011.

 Exit list

 Massachusetts converted from sequential to distance-based exit numbering on I-95 in 2021.
 Exits 1, 2A, and 2B retained their numbers (Massachusetts opted not to use the number 0 for numbering exits).